tpm2-software/tpm2-tools/man/tss2_changeauth.1.md

 tss2_changeauth --entityPath HS/SRK/myRSACryptKey --authValue M1
 ```

-## Change a password for an entity HS/SRK/myRSACryptKey and ask the user to enter the password with disabled ecoh.
+## Change a password for an entity HS/SRK/myRSACryptKey and ask the user to enter the password.
 ```
-tss2_changeauth --entityPath HS/SRK/myRSACryptKey --authValue
+tss2_changeauth --entityPath HS/SRK/myRSACryptKey
 ```

 # RETURNS